-How can I get this awesome functionality?!?!
+Amazon review request tool: How can I get this awesome functionality?!?!

-For those of you with a current Market Intelligence subscription, you can access this new review tool now at no extra fee.
+For those of you with a current Market Intelligence subscription, you can access this new Amazon review request tool now at no extra fee.
 So log into Seller Central today and start building reviews at 5x the rate of your outdated email follow-up!

 There are incredible insights buried within Amazon Brand Analytics that you can use to make smarter decisions and real improvements.